■ 1. Overview.

 ⚀ If researchers could boost muscle function it might be possible to offset the effects of the different muscle diseases.
 Even a small increase in function could be significant to the patient having one of these illnesses.

-⚀ In normal muscle, there is a mechanism to stop muscle growth.
-Without this inhibitory system, muscle growth could go unchecked.
-Researchers are trying to take advantage of this inhibitory system.
-If this system could be short-circuited, then more muscle growth would occur.
-The basic goal is to have the body produce more muscle than normal.
+⚀ The basic goal is to have the body produce more muscle than normal.
 The underlying muscle disease will not be treated, but with more muscle being produced, the overall impact of the disease may be reduced.
 Even small gains might be significant for the affected patient.

-⚀ An example of a general approach to increase muscle growth is a drug called Bimagrumab.
+⚀ An example of this approach is a drug called Bimagrumab.
 This drug has been used to try to produce more muscle in various conditions.
 A report says it's safe to use but did not appear to work in IBM: See: (Hanna et al., 2019).

 ⚀ Research specifically focused on IBM attempts to understand what causes the disease and how it unfolds.